kubernetes/kubernetes/docs/resources.md

   * If multiple pods are running on the same node and attempting to use more resources than they have requested, the result is implementation-defined.
 For example: unallocated or unused resources might be spread equally across claimants, or the assignment might be weighted by the size of the original request, or as a function of limits, or priority, or the phase of the moon, perhaps modulated by the direction of the tide.
 Thus, although it's not mandatory to provide a _request_, it's probably a good idea.
 (Note that the _request_ could be filled in by an automated system that is observing actual usage and/or historical data.)

-  * Internally, the Kubernetes master can decide the defaulting behavior and the kubelet implementation may expected an absolute specification.
-For example, if the master decided that "the default is unbounded" it would pass 2^64 to the kubelet.
+  * Internally, the LMKTFY master can decide the defaulting behavior and the lmktfylet implementation may expected an absolute specification.
+For example, if the master decided that "the default is unbounded" it would pass 2^64 to the lmktfylet.

-## Kubernetes-defined resource types
+## LMKTFY-defined resource types
-The following resource types are predefined ("reserved") by Kubernetes in the `kubernetes.io` namespace, and so cannot be used for user-defined resources.
-Note that the syntax of all resource types in the resource spec is deliberately similar, but some resource types (e.g., CPU) may receive significantly more support than simply tracking quantities in the schedulers and/or the Kubelet.
+The following resource types are predefined ("reserved") by LMKTFY in the `lmktfy.io` namespace, and so cannot be used for user-defined resources.
+Note that the syntax of all resource types in the resource spec is deliberately similar, but some resource types (e.g., CPU) may receive significantly more support than simply tracking quantities in the schedulers and/or the LMKTFYlet.

 ### Processor cycles
-  * Name: `cpu` (or `kubernetes.io/cpu`)
+  * Name: `cpu` (or `lmktfy.io/cpu`)
-  * Units: Kubernetes Compute Unit seconds/second (i.e., CPU cores normalized to a canonical "Kubernetes CPU")
+  * Units: LMKTFY Compute Unit seconds/second (i.e., CPU cores normalized to a canonical "LMKTFY CPU")
   * Internal representation: milli-KCUs
   * Compressible? yes
-  * Qualities: this is a placeholder for the kind of thing that may be supported in the future -- see [#147](https://github.com/GoogleCloudPlatform/kubernetes/issues/147)
+  * Qualities: this is a placeholder for the kind of thing that may be supported in the future -- see [#147](https://github.com/GoogleCloudPlatform/lmktfy/issues/147)
     * [future] `schedulingLatency`: as per lmctfy
-    * [future] `cpuConversionFactor`: property of a node: the speed of a CPU core on the node's processor divided by the speed of the canonical Kubernetes CPU (a floating point value; default = 1.0).
+    * [future] `cpuConversionFactor`: property of a node: the speed of a CPU core on the node's processor divided by the speed of the canonical LMKTFY CPU (a floating point value; default = 1.0).

-To reduce performance portability problems for pods, and to avoid worse-case provisioning behavior, the units of CPU will be normalized to a canonical "Kubernetes Compute Unit" (KCU, pronounced ˈko͝oko͞o), which will roughly be equivalent to a single CPU hyperthreaded core for some recent x86 processor.
-The normalization may be implementation-defined, although some reasonable defaults will be provided in the open-source Kubernetes code.
+To reduce performance portability problems for pods, and to avoid worse-case provisioning behavior, the units of CPU will be normalized to a canonical "LMKTFY Compute Unit" (KCU, pronounced ˈko͝oko͞o), which will roughly be equivalent to a single CPU hyperthreaded core for some recent x86 processor.
+The normalization may be implementation-defined, although some reasonable defaults will be provided in the open-source LMKTFY code.

 Note that requesting 2 KCU won't guarantee that precisely 2 physical cores will be allocated - control of aspects like this will be handled by resource _qualities_ (a future feature).

 ### Memory
-  * Name: `memory` (or `kubernetes.io/memory`)
+  * Name: `memory` (or `lmktfy.io/memory`)
   * Units: bytes
   * Compressible? no (at least initially)